eaglesky/CodingPractices/AlgorithmsReview.md

   Tree problems can often be solved by recursion.
 DP rarely works.
 The recursion could be either top-down or bottom-up, or both.
   - Basic Traversals.
     + [Leetcode] Binary tree inorder traversal(Algorithms* and Implementation*).
 Recursive solution, typical iterative solution using a stack, Morris Traversal(rarely used).
     + [Leetcode] Binary tree preorder traversal(Algorithms* and implementation*).
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
+In the typical iterative solution for preorder and inorder traversals, at the beginning of each iteration, the stack contains the ancestors of current element such that the current element is in the left subtree of each one of them.
+This is an important loop-invariant that might be helpful sometimes!
     + [Leetcode] Binary tree postorder traversal(Algorithms** and implementation**), it can be seen as a reverse of preorder traversal.
 Hardest among the three.
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
     The recursive solutions to many other problems can be converted into iterative one by storing the computed result for left and right child of the current node, usually in a map.
 After storing the computed result for the current node, the results for its children can be discarded.
     + [Others] Find in-order successor of node in binary tree using parent pointer(Algorithm and implementation).